EarthObservationSimulator/instrupy/docs/radiometer_model_desc.rst

 1. :code:`"@type":"TOTAL_POWER"`

-    The expected key/value pairs for a total-power radiometer system system, **excluding** that of the predetection-stage are given below.
+    The expected key/value pairs for a total-power radiometer system system **excluding** that of the predetection-stage are given below.

     .. csv-table:: Common parameters
         :header: Parameter, Data type, Units, Description